LukeKnezCK/mother_base/README.md

 Eventually I switched to using MagicaVoxel to create models in an art style I felt more of an affinity for.

+Below is couple of screenshots of the modeling process.

 ![Image of MotherBase Model Creation Process 1](/READMEassets/MotherBaseBuild1.png)

 ![Image of MotherBase Model Creation Process 2](/READMEassets/MotherBaseBuild2.png)